General Introduction to Ocean Accounts

 Spatial data framework

-The Ocean Accounts Framework organises all ocean-society-economy interactions into three nested domains (environment, society, economy), connected by 11 directed edges.
-Every circular in the Technical Guidance addresses one or more of these edges -- the framework tells you which pieces of the puzzle each circular fills.
+The Ocean Accounts Framework organises all ocean-society-economy interactions into three nested domains (environment, society, economy), connected by 11 accounting relationships (some directed, some bidirectional).
+Every circular in the Technical Guidance addresses one or more of these relationships—the framework tells you which pieces of the puzzle each circular fills.

 3.6 Relationship to other standards and approaches